astrawnuts/docs_v2/docs/how_to_pay_GST.md

 3. Please select pay tax from the pay and transfer.
 It could be listed under Payments as IRD Payments or ask your bank. *For ASB you will need to first select "Make a payment" then "IRD Payment" from the list of options.*
 4. Please select (GST) “Goods and Services Tax” from the dropdown list of pay tax for the tax type
 5. Please enter either your personal or company GST number in the IRD number column.
 It’s the same as your personal or company IRD number.
 6. Please enter <GetGSTPeriods /> (six-monthly) for the tax period (or pick the period that relates to your payment).
-Due dates are 30-10-2019 and 07-05-2020 respectively for the above periods.
+Due dates are 28-10-2021 *(1st Half March 2022)* and 07-05-2022 *(2nd Half March 2022)* respectively for the above periods.
 7. Please enter the amount you are paying for that period (note that you can make multiple part payments towards your total GST within the due date).